yunjchoi/AppService/_posts/2017-2-24-Creating a local PFX copy of App Service Certificate.md

 ![certificate_store]({{ site.baseurl }}/media/2017/02/CertificationPath.png)

 Now go to [https://certs.godaddy.com/repository](https://certs.godaddy.com/repository) and download the intermediate certificates and the root certificate.
 Install all of the certificates downloaded to the same store as your certificate.
-Once you confirmed that all the certificates in the chain have been installed we can export the certificate with the chain by going to the certificate store, right clicking on the SSL certificate we exported and installed and clicking of **All Tasks** -> **Export** ...
-In the wizard, make sure you select the option, "Yes, export the private key" And then under the Personal Information Exchange property, make sure the option "Include all certificates in the certification path if possible" is checked.
+Once you confirmed that all the certificates in the chain have been installed we can export the certificate with the chain by going to the certificate store, right clicking on the SSL certificate we exported and installed and clicking **All Tasks** -> **Export**.

+In the wizard, make sure you select the option, **Yes, export the private key** And then under the "Personal Information Exchange" property, make sure the option "Include all certificates in the certification path if possible" is checked.

 ![]({{ site.baseurl }}/media/2017/02/Export.png)